Skip to content

 Your role as a manager or executive is to lead and be accountable for managing the climate change risks that impact your organisation’s planned activities and functions.

-• when creating shorter – and longer – term plans for your organisation or business unit
+- creating plans for your organisation or business unit

 Note: To find out more about how to manage climate change risks, refer to the topic, Using risk management to help you address climate change.